 Thinking of buying real estate in Southeast Michigan?
 If so, you’ll want to make sure you steer clear of these expensive problems that other investors have discovered the hard way!
 Read this blog post to learn the 4 common mistakes investment property buyers make in Southeast Michigan…

 Although real estate investing can be simple, fun, and highly lucrative, it only works if you play the game in the right way.
 For some, it can be a costly disaster.
 Fortunately, we’ve seen the problems and are sharing them here with you so you can skip the challenges and go straight toward your goals.
-Here are 4 common mistakes investment property buyers make in Detroit.
+Here are 4 common mistakes investment property buyers make in Southeast Michigan.

 Failing to act fast: Real estate investing isn’t like stock investing.
 With stock investing, there are millions of stocks to buy every day and when you find one you want to invest in, there’s a good chance you can acquire it.
 But all real estate is one-of-a-kind.
 Simply put, you can only invest in one property.
 So when an opportunity comes by, jump on it.